The Complex Art of Decision-Making

 To keep receiving new insights and research, please subscribe here

-More information on this and other exciting topics could be found in "The Technology Procurement Handbook."
+More information on this and other exciting topics can be found in "The Technology Procurement Handbook."
 It represents 23 years of experience, billions of dollars worth of successful sourcing projects, and 1000s of hours spent on research, analysis, and content creation for the most demanding professional readers.

 The Technology Procurement Handbook front page